-Owned media consists of the channels that your brand controls, like your brand’s social profiles, your website, your blog, etc.
+Owned media consists of the channels your brand controls, like your brand’s social profiles, website, blog, etc.

 With earned media, however, your brand isn’t in charge.
-Earned media is just that: earned.
-It’s what third parties, like media outlets, influencers, and your fans say about your brand—not because they’re paid to, but because they are so inspired or interested by it that they want to.
+So how do you get earned media?
+Well, it’s just that: earned.
+It’s what third parties, like media outlets, influencers, and your fans, say about your brand—not because they’re paid to, but because they are so inspired or interested by it that they want to.

 Here’s our complete How-to Guide for Earned Media.